VictoriaMetrics-Community/mcp-victoriametrics/README.md

 | `rarely_used_metrics_with_high_cardinality` | Identify high-cardinality metrics that are rarely queried |
   > *Note that downsampling is an Enterprise feature in VictoriaMetrics.
 Your current license allows you to use it, as I can see the license file is configured.*

-## Example dialog
+## Dialog example

-This is just example that can help to understand how it can work (but's it's real dialog with using the Victoria Metrics MCP server with Claude Desktop and configured to [public playground instance](https://play.victoriametrics.com)):
+This is just example of dialog with Assistant using MCP Server that can help to understand how it can work (but's it's real dialog with using the Victoria Metrics MCP server with Claude Desktop and configured to [public playground instance](https://play.victoriametrics.com)):

 - > **You**: What tenants are available in my VM?
 - > **Assistant** *In your VictoriaMetrics instance, the following tenants are available 0:0 (default tenant), 1:0, 10:0, 100:0*